keijiro/KinoObscurance/README.md

 Kino/Obscurance
 ===============

-*Obscurance* is a screen-space ambient occlusion/obscurance image effect for Unity.
+*Obscurance* is a screen-space ambient obscurance (SSAO) image effect for Unity.

 ![Screen][Image1]